Kooringal (NSW)

 What is the weighted average housing cost based on tenure mix in the suburb of Kooringal?

-Considering the housing occupancy patterns, the weighted average monthly housing cost is approximately $867.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $867.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,324/month, and renters paying $1,169/month.

 How affordable is housing in the suburb of Kooringal relative to local incomes?